This book is being recommended like mad at the moment! 🤯

 For the psychoanalyst, sometimes a cigar…is just a cigar.
 There’s not always a variable of unconscious sexual repression. 🙌

-For the critical race theorist, sometimes a power structure…is just a power structure.
-There’s not always a variable of oppression. 🙌
+For the critical race theorist, sometimes a hierarchy…is just a hierarchy.
+There’s not always a variable of racial oppression. 🙌

 Let me add: 𝐭𝐡𝐞 𝐩𝐫𝐨𝐛𝐥𝐞𝐦 𝐢𝐬 𝐧𝐨𝐭 𝐞𝐧𝐭𝐢𝐫𝐞𝐥𝐲 𝐰𝐢𝐭𝐡 𝐭𝐡𝐞 𝐭𝐡𝐞𝐨𝐫𝐢𝐞𝐬 𝐭𝐡𝐞𝐦𝐬𝐞𝐥𝐯𝐞𝐬. 👍